 What is the temporo-mandibular joint (TMJ)?

 The TMJ is shown in the Xray below.
-The temporo-mandibular joint connects the lower mandible (jaw bone) with the skull and allows the mouth to open and close.
+The temporo-mandibular is a hinge joint that connects the lower mandible (jaw bone) with the skull and allows the mouth to open and close.

 How to treat TMJ pain

 Thankfully, a large proportion of TMJ pain resolves over time, without treatment.
 A 2007 paper in the American Family Physician journal reported that approximately 50 % of patients improve in one year and 85 % improve completely in three years without treatment (1).

 Treatment options that you can try at home to relieve the pain include:

 - stress relieving relaxation techniques